pitkant/fennica/inst/examples/topic.md

 ### Publication topic

-We also have the publication_topic field.
+The publication_topic field is also available in some catalogs.
 The links are invalid if the lists are empty.